Image Handling

 show()

 The left subplot shows the binary mask itself.
 White represents values where our condition is true, and black where our condition is false.
-The right image shows the original image after we have applied the binary mask, i.e. the original pixel intensities in regions where the mask value is true.
+The right image shows the original image after we have applied the binary mask, it shows the original pixel intensities in regions where the mask value is true.

 Let’s have a look at the resulting image histograms.